tsackton/taelgar/Gazetteer/Mahar-Istaros Watershed/Xurkhaz/Uzgukhar.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

 Uzgukhar is the capitol and primary city of the kingdom of [[Xurkhaz]], home of the [[People of the Rainbow]].
-It is a desert city, nestled between the [[Kulthul]] and the [[Drogar]] rivers, consisting largely of mud brick buildings decorated with colorful murals and intricate carvings.
+It is a desert city, nestled between the [[Kulthul]] and the [[Istaros]] rivers, consisting largely of mud brick buildings decorated with colorful murals and intricate carvings.
 ## Landmarks
 Notable landmarks in Uzgukhar include the palace, a large cattle market, the plaza of freedom, and the hall of the ancestors.